 3.9167 feet ≠ 3 feet 9 inches.

 This trips up people using calculators or spreadsheets.
-And they see 3.
-Consider this: the piece comes up 2 inches short.
-9167 and write "3'9"" on the cut list.
+The piece comes up 2 inches short.
+Even so, they see 3.
+Plus, 9167 and write "3'9"" on the cut list.
 Expensive mistake.

 Forgetting the Saw Kerf